 In the future, the County plans to expand its efforts to remove French broom, yellow-star thistle, ice plant, and Jubata grass in Unit 7.
-The County plans to spend approximately \$1,230 every year for the foreseeable future in efforts to remove invasive plant species from the area of critical habitat in Manzanita Park.
+The County plans to spend approximately \$1,230 every year for the foreseeable future in efforts to remove invasive plant species from the area of proposed critical habitat for the spineflower in Manzanita Park.
 Total future costs for the time frame of this analysis are estimated to be \$25,000 in undiscounted dollars.